 Domain specific languages (DSLs) are specialized programming languages that are tailored to specific domains, in contrast to general purpose languages, which try to work well in many domains.

 - Sed - for defining text transformations

 - CSS - for defining styling

 An embedded domain specific language is a little language which is embedded inside another programming language, making a program written in the EDSL a valid program in the language it was written in.

 The little HTML library we've been writing can be considered an EDSL.
 It is used specifically for building web pages (by returning HTML strings), and is valid Haskell code!

-Specialized languages are useful because they can solve specific problems in a concise (and often safe) way, and embedding them in general purpose programming languages provides us to use the full power of the language for our domain logic, including syntax highlighting and various tools available for the language.
+Specialized languages are useful because they can solve specific problems in a concise (and often safe) way, and by embedding we get to use the full power of the host language for our domain logic, including syntax highlighting and various tools available for the language.

 The drawback of embedding domain specific languages is that we have to adhere the rules of the programming language we embed in, such as syntactic and semantic rules.